SDRausty/buildAPKs/README.md

 [BuildAPKs](https://github.com/sdrausty/buildAPKs) is a repository of source code designed just for this purpose.
 Source code is the way programs are written in a human understandable language for applications to compile and then to be run on an Android device.
 These programs have been tested and were built successfully on device, a smartphone.
 First successful builds on Sun May 28 2017 in [Termux](https://termux.com/) (Android 6.0.1 aarch64).

 See https://sdrausty.github.io/buildAPKs/reallyEasilyBuildAndroidAPKsOnDevice for quick setup instructions or https://sdrausty.github.io/buildAPKs for the website for this project.
+These documents are also located on the [`./docs`](./docs) subdirectory.